ucdavis/erplab/README.md

 ### ERPLAB v10.0 Release Notes
 Now Includes:

 ERP Decoding routine: Users can now apply multivariate-pattern classification routines to binned and epoched ERP data.
 See [here](https://github.com/ucdavis/erplab/wiki/Decoding-Tutorial) for more information.
-NOTE: These routines require at least MATLAB 2020a+ & EEGLAB 2023.1+ in order to work as expected.
+- NOTE: These routines require at least MATLAB 2020a+ & EEGLAB 2023.1+ in order to work as expected.
+- NOTE: These routines also require the following toolboxes: Matlab Statistics and Machine Learning Toolbox, Matlab Parallel Processing Toolbox (recommended)

-ERP Wave Viewer: Plotting ERP waveforms are easier than ever using "ERP Wave Viewer".
+Advanced ERP Wave Viewer: Plotting ERP waveforms are easier than ever using "ERP Wave Viewer".
 See:  ERPLAB > Plot ERPs > Advanced ERP Waveform Viewer (Beta)

 ## ERPLABv9.20 Release Notes